 What if I completed the Bristol PLUS Award in a previous year?

 The Outstanding PLUS Award is intended to be completed in the same year as your Bristol PLUS.
-However, for this launch year only, if you achieved the Bristol PLUS Award in a previous year and you would like to nominate yourself for an Outstanding PLUS Award, please contact the team on firstname.lastname@example.org
+The Outstanding PLUS Awards are open to students completing their Bristol PLUS Award in the current academic year only.

 Applications are open now until 26 March 2022, and winners will be announced in April 2022.